History Ph.D. candidate | Public scholar

 During the summer of 2022, I served as a Humanities Out There Public Fellow with Orange County Parks.
 I primarily worked at Arden: Helena Modjeska Historic House and Gardens, helping create a virtual tour for the historic site.
 I also assisted with creating programming ideas, object inventories for items around the property, and with inputting historic items into PastPerfect 5 museum software.
 Additionally, I developed docent training materials for Heritage Hill Historic Park.

-In 2023, I founded California Queer History, a soon-to-be nonprofit organization dedicated to diversifying our understanding of the queer past in the state of California.
+In 2023, I founded California Queer History, a nonprofit organization dedicated to diversifying our understanding of the queer past in the state of California.
 California Queer History's first initiative, the Orange County Queer History Project, is based off of my dissertation work.